andrewdaoust/cka-prep/docs/fundamentals/chapter04.md

 - Study kubelet local agent
 - Learn how controllers manage the cluster state
 - Learn what a Pod is to the cluster
-- Leanr more about the network configuration of the cluster
+- Learn more about the network configuration of the cluster
 - Discuss Kubernetes services